jbesomi/texthero/website/docs/getting-started.md

 The original dataset comes as a zip files with five different folder containing the article as text data for each topic.

-For convenience, we createdThis script simply read all text data and store it into a Pandas Dataframe.
+For convenience, we created this script simply read all text data and store it into a Pandas Dataframe.

 Import texthero and pandas.